 Wrongful death actions in the state of Wisconsin are dictated by the statutes contained in § 895.04 – “Plaintiff in wrongful death action.”
 For detailed information on these laws, visit Chapter 895 of the Wisconsin Statutes.

 As a part of tort reform, certain caps or “limits” were placed on noneconomic damages, that is, damages that are not easily quantifiable such as emotional pain and suffering.

 According to § 895.04, these “additional damages” cannot exceed $500,000 in the death of minors and $350,000 in the death of adults.

 If you choose to retain Cannon & Dunphy S.C. for your wrongful death case, we will utilize every measure possible to build a strong case on your behalf.
-Our Wisconsin wrongful death attorneys can utilize expert testimony such as physician and vocational/economic testimony – whatever it takes to ensure that you and your loved ones make a complete financial recover after the tragic and unexpected loss of your loved one.
+Our Wisconsin wrongful death attorneys can utilize expert testimony such as physician and vocational/economic testimony – whatever it takes to ensure that you and your loved ones make a complete financial recovery after the tragic and unexpected loss of your loved one.

 Call (855) 570-2676 today for a free case evaluation.